MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ---
-title: Get started with Azure CLI
+title: Get started with Azure Command-Line Interface (CLI) | Microsoft Docs
-description: Get started using the Azure CLI by learning command basics.
+description: Learn how to start using the Azure CLI by completing common commands.
+You can begin using the Azure CLI by running it in an Azure Cloud shell environment.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess